-This model works quite well as it allows those businesses to track their ads results, to offer their ads to interested users (in fact, through tracking Google can understand what users might want) and pay based on what users click through.
+This model works quite well as it allows those businesses to track the results of their ad, offer their ads to interested users (in fact, through tracking, Google can understand what users might want), and pay based on what users click through.

 Publishers: Easily monetize my content

 In fact, the more content they create, the more chances they get to be featured on Google.
 But what for?

 In fact, many publishers monetize mainly through traffic.
 Second, and most importantly: money!

-Indeed, those same publishers can “rent” part of their web pages space to Google to place banners from businesses part of the AdWords network.
+Indeed, those same publishers can “rent” part of their web page space to Google to place banners from businesses part of the AdWords network.
 When users browse the pages with banners or click through them, those publishers can finally monetize their content. (this is called AdSense)

-The business model worked so well that made Google so big and powerful, which over time some concerns have grown.
+The business model worked so well that it made Google so big and powerful, and over time, some concerns have grown.

 Google’s business model?
 Not without a flaw

-That is true that users don’t pay, but in the process, they do offer to Google valuable data.
+That is true that users don’t pay, but in the process, they do offer Google valuable data.
 Some argue whether that data should be given back to the same users in some ways.

 Biased content: Is content that targets keywords really relevant?

 In fact, although Google’s original mission was to organize the world’s information, its business model became so effective to influence it eventually.
-In fact, today many publishers follow SEO guidelines to make sure to comply with the way Google’s algorithm works.
+In fact, today, many publishers follow SEO guidelines to make sure to comply with the way Google’s algorithm works.

-We can then argue, whether Google’s algorithm gives back the best content or the content that best fits its guidelines.
+We can then argue whether Google’s algorithm gives back the best content or the content that best fits its guidelines.

 The web as a giant billboard: Is this indeed the web we want?

 Many argue whether or not that is the way the internet was supposed to be.
 It’s interesting to see the point some internet visionaries expressed on Wired when they said: “the internet is broken.“

 Privacy concerns: Do you really have to track me?

-As users become more and more aware of the data that Google collects from them it raises questions about whether or not it makes sense for them to keep using it.
+As users become more and more aware of the data that Google collects from them, it raises questions about whether or not it makes sense for them to keep using it.

 Is Google’s business model the only possible for search?